collectiveidea/git-access/README.md

 Restart SSH to apply the new configuration and enjoy!

+## Developing

+`git-access` is managed and built with [gb](http://getgb.io/) so you'll need that installed first.

+After cloning this repository, you can build `git-access` with `gb build`.

+Due to the nature of the system, the tests are high level that set up actual web servers and check that the full communication process works.
+As such, the easiest way I know to do this is through Ruby, so the tests require Ruby 2.0 or greater.
+Run tests with `rake`.

 ## Contributing

 `git-access` is open source and contributions are encouraged!
 No contribution is too small.

 Please see the [contribution guidelines](CONTRIBUTING.md) for more information.